2 Corinthians 1

 10Who delivered us from so great a death, and doth deliver: in whom we trust that he will yet deliver us;

 Paul shifts through three tenses: God has delivered us (past), does deliver us (present), will deliver us (future).
-Deliverance is not a one-time event.
-It is the shape of the Christian life - repeated rescue by the hand of God.
+Deliverance is the shape of the Christian life - repeated rescue by the hand of God.
 Each tense confirms the others: if He delivered before, He is delivering now; if He is delivering now, He will deliver what comes next.

 Paul attributes his deliverance partly to the prayers of the Corinthians.
-This is not a courtesy.
 Prayer is real work.
 When you pray for someone, you are genuinely helping them.
 And Paul makes it plain: he was sustained not by his own faith alone, but by the faith of others joined to his.
 The church prays him through.

 2 Corinthians 1:12-14Our Testimony Before God